-I came to Bangkok and was done with all ‘that’ love, that unreliable motive for living.
+I came to Bangkok and was done with all love, that unreliable motive for living.

-I buried it, or more accurately slaughtered it and dumped the body, car and murder weapon.
+I buried it, or more accurately slaughtered it and dumped the body, car and murder weapon, in a pool.
 Then I flew away.

-After screwing anyone I could pay to screw me back for a few months to keep my distance I noticed bubbles rising from the dead-pool.
+After screwing anyone I met, paying many of them for a few months to keep my distance I noticed bubbles rising from the dead-pool.

 Loneliness, or something like it popped on the surface.